Giuseppe Mario Bellanca: Biography

 June 4, 1927, the Bellanca Columbia makes the Atlantic crossing, the first ever with a passenger.
 It was piloted by Clarence Chamberlin who was accompanied by Charles Levine the first passenger/co-pilot.
 Columbia took-off from Roosevelt Field in Long Island, New York, and landed in Eisleben, Germany, after a forty-three hour flight.
 They were supposed to land in Berlin, but ran out of gas.
 After refueling the crew arrived in Berlin where they were met by a crowd of 150,000 waving German and American flags.

 On July 4, 1927, Bellanca was featured on the cover of Time.

 After the short-lived partnership with Levine, Bellanca formed a new company, The Bellanca Aircraft Corporation of America in financial partnership with the du Pont family.
 The company would go on to develop a wide range of general aviation and light commercial aircraft.
 American Champion still produces products with a Bellanca lineage.

 "On November 13, 1928, Bellanca received his first U.S. Patent No. 1,691,105 for an inwardly retracting landing gear that reduced drag during flight.
 This invention was the first fully retractable commercial landing gear ever developed and had been installed on the Rome during the previous year."

 On October 3, 1931, a Bellanca model CH-400 Skyrocket named the Miss Veedol was the first aircraft to cross the Pacific non-stop.
 Miss Veedol flew from Samishiro Beach, Japan to Wenatchee, Washington.
 It was flown by Clyde Pangborn and co-piloted by Hugh Herndon Jr.

 Bellanca temporarily left the Bellanca Aircraft Corporation In 1941 after a disagreement with the company directors during a corporate refinancing.
 Bellanca made an agreement with Andrew Jackson Higgins, president of Higgins Industries, in New Orleans to create a Bellanca Aviation department within Higgins to design cargo aircraft during World War II.
 The company was under a contract to the U.S. Army Air Corps.

 In 1941 Bellanca designed the first "blended wing body" concept, which resembles the modern B-2 bomber but with a twin tail boom for stability and two pusher propellers and had low drag laminar flow air flow over the wing.

-During World War II Bellanca Aircraft Corporation manufactured and supplied components and equipment for the U.S. Military (Army and Navy) making various parts for the C-46, B-26, Mars, Helldiver, B-24, PBM-3, C-109, And A-30."
+During World War II Bellanca Aircraft Corporation manufactured and supplied components and equipment for the U.S. Military (Army and Navy) making various parts for the Curtiss C-46 Commando, Martin B-26 Marauder, Martin JRM Mars, Curtiss SB2C Helldiver, Consolidated B-24 Liberator, Martin PBM Mariner, and Martin Baltimore."

 In 1954, he formed the Bellanca Development Company.

 Bellanca was granted approximately 45 patents in his career.

 According to aviation historians Alan and Drina Welch Able, "G.M.
 Bellanca did more for general aviation than any other person during aviation's first 100 years."

 He died from leukemia at Memorial Hospital in New York City on December 26, 1960.